Skip to main content

 Survey

-The Phase 1 survey regarding current transportation needs on U.S. Route 522 (N. Frederick Pike) between Echo Lane and Red Oak Road was completed in May 2025.
-The study team will use the input obtained from the public to better focus on solutions and develop alternatives to address the identified needs.
+The Phase 2 survey regarding proposed alternatives for the U.S. Route 522 (North Frederick Pike) corridor between Red Oak Road and Echo Lane west of Route 37 in Frederick County was completed in November 2025.
+The study team will use the input obtained from the public as it refines the alternatives and performs planning-level cost estimation before selecting the preferred alternative(s) to address the identified needs.

 Study Partners